-Body psychotherapy has been practiced for over 70 years, yet it is often characterized as a recently developed form of therapy.
+Body psychotherapy (also known as somatic psychotherapy) has been practiced for over 70 years, yet it is often characterized as a recently developed form of therapy.
 It is as though we have once again discovered that the body houses us and gives voice to experiences we are challenged to express through language.
 The following video was produced by the European Association for Body Psychotherapy and describes Body Psychotherapy:

-Both the U.S. and the European Associations for Body Psychotherapy describe body psychotherapy as follows:
+Both the U.S. and the European Associations for Body Psychotherapy describe body psychotherapy as follows (bold added):

 Body-Psychotherapy is a distinct branch of psychotherapy, well within the main body of psychotherapy, which has a long history and a body of literature and knowledge based upon a sound theoretical position.

 Body-Psychotherapy involves an explicit theory of mind-body functioning, which takes into account the complexity of the intersections and interactions between body and mind.
 The common underlying assumption is that the body reflects the whole person and there is a functional unity between mind and body.
 The body does not merely mean the ‘soma’ and that this is separate from the mind, the ‘psyche’.
 There is not a hierarchical relationship between mind and body, between psyche and soma.
 They are both functioning and interactive aspects of the whole human being.
 Where other approaches in psychotherapy touch on this area, body-psychotherapy considers this as fundamental.

 Body-Psychotherapy involves a developmental model, a theory of personality, hypotheses as to the origins of disturbances and alterations, as well as a rich variety of diagnostic and therapeutic techniques used within the framework of the therapeutic relationship.
 There are many different and sometimes quite separate approaches within body-psychotherapy, as indeed there are in the other branches of psychotherapy.